xlab-uiuc/kube-523/demo/lab1.md

 ## Deadlines
 - Submit the test results without inspecting them -- next Thursday (02/22)
+  - Please finish running Acto and use the test result collection [script](https://github.com/xlab-uiuc/kube-523/blob/main/demo/lab1.md#31-gathering-test-results) to generate the `result.csv` file.
+  - Create a PR to the repo to upload the `result.csv` file to the operator directory.
 - Submit the inspection results of 10 reports -- next next Tuesday (02/27)
+  - Please pick ten alarms from the `result.csv`, follow the instructions in the [deliverables](https://github.com/xlab-uiuc/kube-523/blob/main/demo/lab1.md#deliverables) to write a report analyzing the alarms.
+  - Create a PR with your report.
 - Submit all the inspection results  -- next next next Tuesday (03/05)
+  - Create a PR with all the 100 alarm analysis.

 ## 1. Porting Your Operator to Acto by Writing `config.json`